 Definition of Marketing

 Marketing is a business activity that involves promoting, selling, and distributing goods or services.
 The term was coined in 1890 by an American consultant named James Crow, who wrote “The Principles of Marketing.”
 Since then, the field has grown into one of the most important aspects of running any successful business.
-There are many different types of marketing tactics, including social media, content marketing, and email.
+There are many different types of marketing tactics, including social media, content marketing techniques, and email.